ssumanss/ssumanss.github.io-backup/_posts/2016-11-25-jupyter-slideshow.md

 tags: Python, Jupyter
 category: Python
 slug: jupyter-slideshow
-summary: This post will illustrate how to create beautiful slide in jupyter that runs on browser and shared online easily.
+excerpt: This post will illustrate how to create beautiful slide in jupyter that runs on browser and shared online easily.
 ---

 ## Introduction